fooddist/ts-express-pg-template/README.md

 - `REDIS_STORE_PREFIX`: key prefix to be used by the store
 - `REDIS_CACHE_CONNECTION_URL`: connection string for Redis cache (volatile)
 - `REDIS_CACHE_PREFIX`: key prefix to be used by the cache

+### Postgres configuration

+- `DB_CONNECTION_STRING`: Postgres connection string including database name, user and password if any
+- `DB_DEBUG_LOGGING`: allows to log all database transactions

 ### External services configuration